 Being in an ethically non-monogamous relationship doesn’t mean you need to care less about anyone’s feelings or needs.
 On the contrary, you need to regularly check in with your partner(s) about their emotional state and well-being.
 Maintaining this kind of relationship requires a great deal of empathy and a caring heart.
 It is important for everyone involved to be able to openly and honestly communicate about their feelings, needs, and desires, as well as be attentive to those of others.

 The same ethical principles that apply in a monogamous romance still apply in polyamory and ENM: No lying to each other, no pressuring the other into something they don’t want to do, and no going behind each other’s backs.
-The second that honesty and trust starts to unravel, it can be hard to get back.
+The second that honesty & trust begins to unravel, it can be hard to get back.
 It’s a good idea (for any relationship) to establish weekly check-in routine to discuss how things are going, and if anything needs work.
 It’s important to practice active listening and be considerate of what they have to say during these talks.
 Also just like in any monogamous relationship, there will be emotional ups and downs, fights, and times when you and your lovers just don’t see eye to eye, but through trust, openness, and honesty, love can usually conquer all!

 5. Jealousy is still a thing.

 Outsiders to ENM often say things like, “I could never be in a relationship like that…I’d just be jealous all the time!”
-Jealousy does not miraculously disappear the second you decide to poly date.
+Jealousy does not miraculously disappear the second you decide to try poly dating.
 Jealousy is a big and real feeling and it will still occur; that’s why open and honest communication and caring for your partner’s feelings is so important.
 In monogamous relationships, jealousy often occurs because of a fear (founded or unfounded) of your lover being unfaithful.
 In an ENM arrangement, you KNOW your lover is not only in a relationship with you.
-Ideally, you’ve built that level of trust and communication with your partners.
+Ideally, you’ve built that solid level of trust and communication with your partners.
 Therefore you may have less fear, more comfort in knowing your partner continues to choose you time after time, and a little less reason for jealousy.